Getting Chores Done With Your ADHD Kid: A How-to Guide

 Chores and other mundane tasks are even harder a child with ADHD to do because it typically doesn’t stimulate them.
 In these cases, an effective motivator is to let them choose which tasks they want to do first, or which tasks they’ll find the most fun.

 Alternatively, for the more mundane tasks assigned to them, you can find a way to passively stimulate them while they work.
 Auditory stimulation like music on shuffle is typically a good way to do this.
-Avoid visual stimulus like TV when doing this as it can end up distracting your child from the task that they’re supposed to be doing
+Avoid visual stimuli like TV when doing this as it can end up distracting your child from the task that they’re supposed to be doing

 Be Ready to Assist Your Child When They Need It